 There are a lot of things you can do to prevent, inhibit, and remediate the mold on wood packaging, but what if those discolorations aren’t actually mold?

-What looks like mold on first glance, might actually be something altogether different.
+What looks like mold at first glance, might actually be something altogether different.

 Mold is a type of fungus that produces pigmented spores and can grow on the surface of wood packaging.
 There are thousands of molds that grow on wood, feeding on the structural polymers, sugars, and proteins in the wood.
 Generally, molds produce spores that are clearly visible as black, white, green, orange, or purple spots on the wood.
 There are even some molds that are not visible to the naked eye.